HackYourFuture/JavaScript1/Week1/README.md

 2. Cheap to use
 3. Can work 24/7 (as long as it has power)

 This is important to note: a computer is a `tool` we use to make our lives easier.
 In order to use this tool, we need to talk to it in a way it understands (programming language) and give it commands on what to do (programming).
 However, despite the power a computer has it is not very smart.
-It can't do anything without being told **exactly** what it needs to do solve a problem.
-This is why we learn how to program.
+It can't do anything without being told **exactly** what it needs to do to solve a problem.
+This is why we learn how to program: in order to tell the computer to do what we want it to do.

 Go through the following resources to learn more about what programming is: